ThomasWork4/Wiley_Training/wiley/README.md

 ------------------------------
 - This package contains an implementation of the companion object as well as the singelton object

 [CompanionObject.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/SingletonAndCompanion/CompanionObject.scala) - This program demonstrates the syntax for the companion object.
 It is an object declared in the same file as a class and has the same name as the class.
-Companion objects typically don't have a reference.
+Companion objects typically don't have a reference. <br />
 [Singleton.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/SingletonAndCompanion/Singleton.scala) - This program demonstrates the syntax for the singleton object.
 Singleton object is an object that is declared by an object instead of a class.
 It's also used to expose some globally accessible functions or methods.
 Singleton objects are instantiated only once therefore its state IS SAVED and it's attributes are never re-initialized

 Stream